 Do you know what to do in an equine medical emergency?
-Find out at the free Welfare Wednesday webinar Preparing for an emergency — equine first aid.
+Find out in Preparing for an emergency — equine first aid.

 Knowing when to call the vet and applying effective first aid can be the key to success or failure when a horse has an injury.
-Their presentation will cover common emergencies such as wounds, bleeding, and fractures.
+Their presentation coverer common emergencies such as wounds, bleeding, and fractures.

 Chris Tuffnell runs an independent equine and companion animal veterinary practice in Berkshire.
 Following a degree in Agricultural and Environmental Science from Newcastle University, Chris worked for a year in Zambia before returning to study for a veterinary degree at Glasgow University.
 After graduating he worked in mixed practice in Herefordshire before moving to West Berkshire to a predominantly equine practice.